Determine if you need a Warrant

 - If denied and you'd like to appeal, see below.

-Please note that anyone can appeal a warrant approval or denial within 15 days of issuance.
-Click here to begin this process.
+Please note that anyone can appeal a warrant approval or denial within 15 days of posting to the City's Website.
+View Warrant Postings.
+Begin the appeal process.

 The Planning & Zoning Appeals Board (PZAB) will determine whether the Warrant is upheld or rescinded.
 Please note that in the event that a Warrant is appealed, the Warrant will be placed on hold pending determination.